MisterDA/love-release/README.md

 #### OTHERS
 `--clean`     Clean the cache located in `~/.cache/love-release`.
               One can replace the Love files there.
+`--config`    Pass a configuration file as argument.
+              It describes which build you want to make, with what options.
+              See `config.ini`.

 #### MODULES
 The script is modular.